kenmawer/kenmawer.github.io/README.md

 # Ken Mawer
-UWaterloo PhD Statistics (Biostatistics) Candidate
+I'm a UWaterloo PhD Statistics (Biostatistics) Candidate.
+Thank you for dropping by!